Key takeaways

 How to improve business performance?

-There are 5 main steps to help you improve business performance:
+There are 5 main steps to help you improve performance in business:

 Let's discuss those steps in more detail.